AwalaApp/codelabs/codelabs/nodejs-pong.md

 Duration: 5:00

-We don't need this DNS record just yet, but DNS propagation can sometimes take a while, it's best to get it going now.
+We don't need this DNS record just yet, but DNS propagation can sometimes take a while, so it's best to get it going now.

 ### Make sure your domain has DNSSEC properly configured